 How did I do this?

-I’ve developed what I call the “3 x 10” plan to pay off debt.
-This is a step-by-step guide based on my own experiences.
-It’s broken down to logical and manageable steps, with exercises and actions to take along the way.
+I’ve developed an 8-step plan to pay off debt.
+This is based on my own experiences, broken down to logical and manageable steps, with exercises and actions to take along the way.
+You really can fix your debt problems!

-What is in the “3 x 10” plan to pay off debt?
+What is in the 8-Step Plan to pay off debt?

 - Understand how you ended up where you are.